alasdaircs/HybridConnectionClientProxy/README.md

 ## How does it work in Azure then?

 Under the hood, Microsoft implement the client-side (running in your Azure Web App) of the Hybrid Connections by loading a process called workerforwarder.exe under the active website in IIS.
 You can see it in the Process Explorer in [Kudu](https://\<yoursite\>.scm.azurewebsites.net/ProcessExplorer) and if you look around the DebugConsole you'll see the binaries in `C:\Program Files\PortBridge`.
-It's a bit old and it's configuration comes from an environment variable called `WEBSITE_RELAYS` whose contents are Base64-encoded XML.
+It's a bit old and its configuration comes from an environment variable called `WEBSITE_RELAYS` whose contents are Base64-encoded XML.
 It's written in old-schood .NET Framework 4.7.
 The clumsy configuration alone means it's not really usable as-is in your dev or production environment.

 ## Enter the Hybrid Connection Client Proxy
 *Connect to on-prem resources from anywhere.*